Luca Castellazzi

 Luca Castellazzi (born 19 July 1975) is an Italian former professional footballer who played as a goalkeeper.
-He serves as the goalkeeper coach of Milan young team under 17.
+He serves as the goalkeeper coach of AC Milan young team under 17.

 Club career

 Early career

 Castellazzi began his career at Monza.
 He then spent time in Serie B, Serie C1 and Serie C2 with Padova and Pescara, before joining Brescia along with Vincenzo Mazzeo.

 Brescia

 Castellazzi followed Brescia promoted to Serie A in the summer of 2000.
 He made his Serie A debut on 21 January 2001, against Vicenza.
 In the 2001–02 season, he was first choice for the team but during the next season lost his place to Matteo Sereni.
 After being loaned to Reggina and Catania in the 2002–03 season, he finally became a regular starter again in the 2004–05 season, in which he played all 38 Serie A matches.
 Castellazzi initially the first choice of 2003–04 season, but lost his place to Federico Agliardi after matchday 4 and regained his place on matchday 23.